 Our Summer School

-The summer school will be organized under the theme “Bio-economy and the food life cycle – A life cycle management toolbox for sustainable regional food and biomass development” in Berlin, Germany, on 09 – 12 October 2020.
+The summer school will be organized under the theme “Bio-economy and the food life cycle – A life cycle management toolbox for sustainable regional food and biomass” from 21 September to 8 October 2020.
+Due to the global Covid-19 pandemic, LCSS 2020 will take place this year as a virtual summer school!

 This Summer School – the 9th in the current series – addresses the growing interest in the sustainability issues associated with food consumption and production as a means of promoting regional sustainable development.
 In particular, it examines the influential role of life cycle methodologies in ensuring the sustainability of bio-economy initiatives and projects that seek to enhance the sustainability of the food sector.
 The summer school draws inspiration from the book “Life cycle approaches to sustainable regional development (Routledge, 2017)”.
 A number of the summer school faculty are authors of important chapters in this publication.